Rivers We Fish

 ALwQjmGl.jpg

-Known as the "50 mile riffle," the Upper Madison is a scenic stretch or river that flows through the Madison Valley from Quake Lake to Ennis Lake.
-Tucked between the Madison Range to the east and the Gravelly mountains to the west, the upper Madison offers some the most spectacular scenery found anywhere in Montana.
+Known as the "50-mile riffle," the Upper Madison is a scenic stretch of river that flows through the Madison Valley from Quake Lake to Ennis Lake.
+Tucked between the Madison Range to the east and the Gravelly Mountains to the west, it offers some of the most spectacular scenery in Montana.

-In addition to breath taking views, the Upper Madison offers some of the most consistent fishing found anywhere in the state.
-Fish counts average more than 3,000 fish per mile, most of which are strong and healthy rainbows and browns.
-Hooking into a 20+ inch trout on the Upper Madison is not uncommon and pound for pound these fish are stronger than most.
+In addition to breathtaking views, the Upper Madison offers some of the most consistent fishing in the state.
+Fish counts average more than 3,000 per mile, most of which are strong and healthy rainbows and browns.
+Hooking into a 20-plus-inch trout on the Upper Madison is not uncommon, and pound for pound, these fish are stronger than most.

-This is exciting and sometimes challenging fishing where good fly selections and long drifts are the key to success.
-With many different hatches occurring, knowledge and experience makes a difference.
-Our years of experience on the upper Madison provide great opportunity for success on this scenic and exciting river.
+This is exciting and sometimes challenging fishing, where good fly selections and long drifts are the keys to success.
+With many different hatches occurring, knowledge and experience make a difference.
+Our years of experience on the upper Madison provide great opportunities for success on this scenic and exciting river.

 DSC_1080.jpg